Visit Yosemite National Park

 For the ease of anglers - whether new or experienced, fly fishing guides are available, which makes it easier for visitors to become familiar with: the area, fishing regulations, fishing gear, appropriate knowledge of fish species available, fish seasons, season-wise water levels, and the best time to fish.
 This is one way to really enjoy the stream and river fishing Yosemite has to offer.

 A one-mile climb to May Lake gives you a splendid chance to angle, with views of the Sierra Nevada's peaks.
 At Tioga Pass, a one-mile climb takes you to the high-elevation Gaylor Lakes.
 Catching brook trout in both areas is easy.

 Yosemite National Park offers a lot to its visitors when it comes to fishing.
 Serene spots, a long stretch of easily accessible water, and a wide variety of fish species are a few of the best things that Yosemite has to offer.

 Fish that you might easily find at Yosemite are a wide range of trout, the Sacramento sucker, California roach, hardhead, riffle, sculpin and Sacramento pike-minnow.
 These species are locals in this area, but not that common, and are considered somewhat rare.
 Trout Fishing at Yosemite has the largest population, with large amounts of brook and brown trout to go along with an abundance of rainbow trout.

 Lakes and reservoirs for fishing are available throughout the entire year, while river and stream season begins in April, and ends in November.
 There are a couple of options where fishing is opened after June, so that rainbow trout production is protected.

 Yosemite is home to beautiful creeks, rivers, and lakes.
-So, planning a fishing trip down the river with a boat rental is one of the most thrilling experiences here at Yosemite, California.
+So, planning a fishing trip down the river is one of the most thrilling experiences here at Yosemite, California.
 Visitors can hire some of the best Yosemite fishing guides here with who will help make your experience incredible.